ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 ## Possible Future applications

 Combining SQL and Python enhances data analysis by leveraging SQL's querying power and Python's machine-learning capabilities.
 A possible practical application of this integration highlights its potential for future data projects.
-I will specifically apply skills that I have learned in this example.
+I will specifically apply skills that I have learned in this project.
 Of course, this is just an idea.
 I have no idea if IDA funding alone is enough to accurately predict growth in GDP.

 **Practical Example: Analyzing Spending Categories and GDP Growth:**